Constellation-Labs/documentation-hub/validate/manual/join.md

 ---

 <head>
-  <title>Join the Hypergraph or State Channel</title>
+  <title>Join the Hypergraph or Metagraph</title>
   <meta
     name="description"
-    content="This document will help to join an existing Hypergraph Network or State Channel."
+    content="This document will help to join an existing Hypergraph Network or Metagraph."
   />
 </head>

-We are now ready to join our State Channel and/or Hypergraph network.
+We are now ready to join our Metagraph and/or Hypergraph network.

 :::info NOTE
 Our example will join the **testnet 2.0** network.